MiguelMorgado2/BASE-PROJECT-NPM-/README.md

         - Details:

         - (result as waitForResultWithContext).replace casts result to the waitForResultWithContext type and accesses its replace property.
-        - replace likely contains a message or identifier for additional context when the condition isn’t met (e.g., describing why an element isn’t available).
+        - replace contains a message or identifier for additional context when the condition isn’t met (e.g., describing why an element isn’t available).
         - Assigning this to notAvailableContext saves this extra context, allowing it to be referenced later (e.g., for logging or error messages).

 - 4. resultAs = (result as waitForResultWithContext).result